The Galápagos Paradox: Where 270,000 Visitors Threaten Darwin's Laboratory

 Unique Galápagos Advantages

-• 100% of visitors pass through two airports
+• 100% of visitors pass through two (furture 3 airports

 • No alternative entry points